EmergeTools/emerge-android/performance/README.md

 ### Generate performance project

 The Emerge Gradle plugin automatically generates the full performance project for you.
-To generate the performance project manually, first add a the performance extension block and define the module path you'd like to create the performance project at:
+To generate the performance project manually, first add the performance extension block and define the module path you'd like to create the performance project at:

 ```kotlin